 Preventative care is your pet’s first line of defense.
-Annual exams help by preventing, diagnosing and treating disease in its early stages, often before any noticeable symptoms begin.
-The earlier treatment starts, the more effective it is, keeping your pet from unnecessary pain and suffering.
+Annual exams allow our team to prevent, diagnose, and treat a disease in its early stages, often before any noticeable symptoms begin.
+The earlier the treatment starts, the more effective it is in keeping your pet from unnecessary pain and suffering.

 Preventive Health Measures

-Annual Veterinary Exams: Garden Oaks Veterinary Clinic’s comprehensive annual exams evaluate temperature, skin and coat, ear and hearing acuity, lung and chest, internal health, oral hygiene, eye, and visual responsiveness.
+Annual Veterinary Exams: Garden Oaks Veterinary Center's comprehensive annual exams evaluate temperature, skin and coat, ear and hearing acuity, lung and chest, internal health, oral hygiene, eye health, and visual responsiveness.

-Vaccinations: Updated vaccinations and booster shots are a highly effective way to prevent many common diseases and infections like distemper, rabies, and parvo.
+- Vaccinations: Updated vaccinations and booster shots are a highly effective way to prevent common diseases and infections like distemper, rabies, and parvo.

-Dental Care: Oral health is an important part of your pet’s life; annual teeth cleanings are the best method to maintain and improve dental wellbeing.
+- Dental Care: Oral health is essential to your pet’s life and well-being.
+Annual teeth cleanings are the best method to maintain and improve dental well-being.

-Skin and Coat Care: Grooming and washing are fundamental aspects of proper pet hygiene.
-Skin and hair health prevents mange, matting, bacterial infections and more.
+- Skin and Coat Care: Grooming and washing are fundamental to proper pet hygiene.
+Skin and hair health prevents mange, matting, bacterial infections, and more.

-Proper Nutrition: Proper nutrition supports all of your pet’s bodily processes, bolstering their immune system and ensuring normal development.
+- Proper Nutrition: Proper nutrition supports your pet’s bodily processes, bolstering their immune system and ensuring normal development.

-Behavioral Evaluation: Changes in mood or behavior are often symptoms of underlying medical conditions—identifying these shifts help to identify and treat the root cause.
+- Behavioral Evaluation: Changes in mood or behavior are often symptoms of underlying medical conditions.
+Identifying these shifts helps to locate and treat the root cause.

-Exercise: Regular workouts support skeletomuscular and cardiovascular health in dogs of all ages.
-Comprehensive annual exams evaluate temperature, skin and coat, ear and hearing acuity, lung and chest, internal health, oral hygiene, eye, and visual responsiveness.
+- Exercise: Regular workouts support skeletomuscular and cardiovascular health in dogs of all ages.

-Young animals are like children; it’s a never-ending job to keep them safe and happy.
-Vaccinations are the best weapon against many viral and bacterial infections, preventing deadly diseases like canine parvovirus and rabies.
-It’s important to administer vaccinations while your pets are still puppies or kittens when their young immune systems are still developing and need protection to stay healthy.
+Young animals are like children— keeping them safe and happy is a never-ending job.
+Vaccinations are the best weapon against many viral and bacterial infections, preventing deadly diseases.
+It’s essential to administer vaccinations while your pets are still puppies or kittens, as their young immune systems are still developing and need protection to stay healthy.
 Vaccinations are vital to pet health and should be administered to every animal.